ballerina-platform/ballerina-dev-website/documentation.md

 ### [Language Introduction Slides](http://localhost:4000/learn/language-concepts/Ballerina_Language_Presentation-2021-03-08.pdf)

-One hour presentation on the language that 3rd parties can use to talk about the language.
+One hour presentation on the language to talk about the language.

 ### [Language Guide](/learn/language-concepts/)

-Prose extracted from slide deck and videos, with expanded examples.
+Prose extracted from the slide deck and videos with expanded examples.

 ### [Library Documentation](/learn/api-docs/)